reillser/sixnationormy/README.md

 **What to do:**
 1. Go to `yoursite.github.io/#admin`
-2. Create the **round results JSON** (see `roundX.json` format below)
+2. Create the **round results JSON** (see format below)
-3. For each match, record:
+3. For each match, record: final score, try scorers, conversions/penalties, cards, MoM, detailed stats
-   - Final score
-   - Try scorers (and minute)
-   - Try assists (if available)
-   - Conversions and penalties kicked (and by whom)
-   - Yellow/red cards
-   - Man of the Match
-   - Detailed player stats (if sourcing from RugbyPass)
 4. Paste the JSON into Admin panel and click **Load Data**
-5. The scoring engine will automatically calculate points for all players
+5. The scoring engine automatically calculates points for all players
 6. Check the League Table updates correctly

 > ⚡ **Tip:** Start with tries + kicking + cards + MoM (the big point-scorers).
-Add detailed stats (tackles, metres, offloads) later if you have time — they're smaller point values.
+Add detailed stats later.

 ### 🔄 Step 4: Open Next Round for Transfers

 **When:** After scoring is loaded and verified.

 **What to do:**
-1. Update the player database with any new squad members (injury replacements, etc.)
+1. Update the player database with any new squad members (injury replacements)
-2. Set the next round's deadline in the Admin panel
+2. Set the next round's deadline
-3. Managers can now start making their 2 free transfers for the next round
-4. Post in the group chat: _"Round X scores are in!
+3. Post to the group: _"Round X scores are in!
 Transfers open for Round Y."_

 ---

-## Round Data JSON Format
+## Round Data JSON Formats

 ### Team Sheets (pre-round)